Natasha’s Eco Deco Philosophy

 Natasha’s Eco Deco Origins

-My first memory of interior styling dates from March 1995, where I was in New Delhi between travels to other Indian cities.
+My first memory of interior styling dates from the mid-90s, when I was travelling between cities in India.
 Staying with relatives whose house was largely two main rooms, excluding bedrooms, bathrooms and kitchen, I noticed the furniture adorning this central living space was not doing justice to the potential for increased beauty and functionality.
 Late one evening, I began to reposition everything I could: dining table, multiple types of chairs, television, daybed, artworks, sofas, side tables, and more, until I felt each piece was in its rightful place.
 I do not know how much time had lapsed, but finally, the goals I did not know I had felt reached.
 Not only did the house look and feel optimally better—and the household pleasantly surprised, but the home with its unused square footage was now being utilized.

-Since that delightful experience 25 years ago, my hobby turned passion for redecorating private spaces evolved into a business idea turned obsession for configurations and constraints in spring 2005, while interviewing in New York.
+Since that delightful experience decades ago, my hobby turned passion for redecorating private spaces evolved into a business idea turned obsession for configurations and constraints in spring 2005, while interviewing in New York.

 Natasha’s Eco Deco Inspiration